rodrigosiviero/retropiesplashscreen/README.md

 * Option 2:

-Updates via git pull the folder to get script updates and more images that I'll be adding whenever I find a suitable img, you can send me splashscreens via github or rodrigosiviero at gmail.
+Updates via git pull the folder to get script updates and more images that I'll be adding overtime.

 * Option 3: